31 ways to improve employee engagement

 The pyramid of employee engagement actions - according to Zinger

-David Zinger is a recognized employee engagement expert.
+David Zinger is a recognised employee engagement expert.
 On his website, he presents his Zinger Model of Employee Engagement.
 In it, actions are arranged in the form of a pyramid that managers can use as a guide:

 Zinger's ideas can be categorized into:

-- Individual development (e.g., enhancing well-being, using strengths, making progress).
+Individual development (e.g., enhancing well-being, using strengths, making progress).

-- Fostering community (e.g., building relationships, mastering shared moments)
+Fostering community (e.g., building relationships, mastering shared moments)

 A similar split is also found in other employee engagement models.
 This makes it clear that employee engagement activities must always consider different levels.
 Those who focus only on personal development and neglect the community aspect - or vice versa - are losing potential.